pratham1659/Mac-M1-Machine-Learning-Miniforge-Installation/README.md

 # Mac-M1-Machine-Learning-Miniforge-Installation
 In This Repository, We were learn about some basic terminal syntax for installing Miniforge3 in Macbook M1 Apple Arm64 Chipset

-## How to setup a DataScience/TensorFlow environment on M1, M1 Pro, M1 Max using Miniforge (shorter version)
+## How to setup a DataScience environment on M1, M1 Pro, M1 Max using Miniforge (shorter version)

 If you're experienced with making environments and using the command line, follow this version.
 If not, see the longer version below.